Cross Species Functional Alignment

 \[cor.test(LogFC(h), β)\]

 Both approaches allow us to assess directional coherence between gene expression for genes in AMP-AD modules and the effects of genetic manipulations in mice.
-For this lesson we are going to use the first approach.
+For this session we are going to use the first approach; we’ll return to approach #2 later in the week.

 Step 0: Reading Gene Expression Count matrix from Previous Lesson